France's Eutelsat says considering offer for Inmarsat

-LONDON, June 25 (Reuters) - French satellite group Eutelsat Communications confirmed on Monday it was considering making an offer for its British rival Inmarsat, confirming media reports.
+LONDON (Reuters) - French satellite group Eutelsat Communications (ETL.PA) confirmed on Monday it was considering making an offer for its British rival Inmarsat (ISA.L), confirming media reports.

 Eutelsat said it was “currently evaluating a possible offer for Inmarsat”, although there was no certainty an offer would be made.

-The move comes after Inmarsat said earlier this month it had rejected a takeover approach from EchoStar, a U.S. company which has continued to build a stake in Inmarsat.
+The move comes after Inmarsat said earlier this month it had rejected a takeover approach from EchoStar (SATS.O), a U.S. company which has continued to build a stake in Inmarsat.
 Inmarsat’s shares were up 4 percent in late trading.
-(Reporting by Paul Sandle; editing by Kate Holton)